 The Tony Hawk Foundation is accepting applications to build high quality, public skateparks in low-income areas throughout the United States.
 Nonprofit organizations and state and local agencies may apply for grants ranging from $1,000 to $25,000.
 Application deadline is June 11.
 Apply here.

 Independent Fundraising Resources

-When looking for funding and grants, there are many resources for free and for fee on the Internet.
+When looking for funding and grants, there are many resources available on the Internet.
 Below are just a few suggestions on where to start your research.

-An excellent source of IRS 990 forms for both private and corporate foundations and other non-profit organizations.
+- Guidestar: An excellent source of IRS 990 forms for foundations and other non-profit organizations.

-The Chronicle is a newspaper for non-profit news publishing fundraising trends, resources, and recent grants.
+- Chronicle of Philanthropy: The Chronicle is a newspaper for non-profit news publishing, fundraising trends, resources, and recent grants.

 - Leadership Directories